 Gourmet Burger Kitchen (1 Temple Bar Square), the local outpost of a chain of burger joints.

-For a dozen more restaurant suggestions see our map and listings pages.
+For two dozen more restaurant suggestions see our map and listings pages.

 Dublin is a world center for innovative stage productions.
 A few centers of the art include: